tedneward/Azgaarnoth/Classes/Rogue/Soulknife.md

 ```
 def level17(npc):
-    npc.defer(lambda npc: npc.traits.append("***Rend Mind (Recharges on long rest or decreased Psionic Talent die).*** When you use your Psychic Blades to deal Sneak Attack damage to a creature, you can force that target to make a Wisdom saving throw (DC {8 + npc.proficiencybonus() + npc.DEXbonus()}).
+    npc.defer(lambda npc: npc.traits.append(f"***Rend Mind (Recharges on long rest or decreased Psionic Talent die).*** When you use your Psychic Blades to deal Sneak Attack damage to a creature, you can force that target to make a Wisdom saving throw (DC {8 + npc.proficiencybonus() + npc.DEXbonus()}).
 Unless the save succeeds, the target is stunned until the end of your next turn."))
 ```